kwwcv/iaanet/README.md

 # Interior Attention-Aware Network for Infrared Small Target Detection
-Official implementation for TGRS paper "Interior Attention-Aware Network for Infrared Small Target Detection".
+Official implementation for IEEE Transactions on Geoscience and Remote Sensing (TGRS) paper "Interior Attention-Aware Network for Infrared Small Target Detection".
 [**[Paper]**](https://ieeexplore.ieee.org/document/9745054)
 ## Citation
 If you find our work useful in your research, please cite our paper